Interpol Red Notices and Extradition

 case and how we can help navigate it.

-A red notice is a request from Interpol to law enforcement agencies worldwide to locate and provisionally arrest a person pending extradition, surrender, or similar legal action.
-Extradition, in international law, is the process by which one state, upon the request of another, affects the return of a person for trial for a crime punishable by the laws of the requesting state and committed outside the state of refuge.
-Typically, there is an ongoing extradition treaty between countries.
-However, this doesn’t always guarantee a harmonious negotiation.
+In international law, extradition is the process by which one state, upon the request of another, affects the return of a person for trial for a crime punishable by the laws of the requesting state and committed outside the state of refuge.

 Why Choose Amicus International Consulting?

-Extradition is a formal request sent by the government of one country to another.
-Specific documents and evidence need to be processed and submitted to prove the innocence or guilt of the person of interest.
-The court will decide whether the person should be extradited.
 Then the case will be brought to the State Department and the Secretary of State.
 Extradition is a complicated process.
 To show that the extradited person is innocent or ensure their safety, you need to have in-depth knowledge of international law.

 At Amicus International Consulting, we have experienced international lawyers that can help negotiate your claims and ensure your safety.
 Contact us today for a free consultation!